Environmental Justice

 Stories from Our Communities

-Stories from Our Communities highlights the challenges faced by individuals and families in Lane County as they combat pollution in their neighborhoods.
+We highlight the challenges faced by individuals and families in Lane County as they combat pollution in their neighborhoods.
 Beyond Toxics actively collaborates with these communities, working hand-in-hand to seek viable solutions.
-Andrea, a resident from the West Eugene area, eloquently expresses her vision, stating, “In the future, my hope for this neighborhood is that we can get a public health overlay zone to protect myself, my family and our neighbors from future pollution and toxins in the neighborhood.”
-Learn more
+Andrea, a resident from the West Eugene area, eloquently expresses her vision, stating, "In the future, my hope for this neighborhood is that we can get a public health overlay zone to protect myself, my family and our neighbors from future pollution and toxins in the neighborhood."

 ~ Chief Water Commissioner Autumn Peltier